jonnonz1/nz-statute-book/acts/public/2016/radiation-safety-act-2016.md

 ### 52 Appeal on question of law to High Court
 (1) A party to an appeal to the District Court under section 48 may appeal to the High Court against any determination of law arising in the appeal.
-(2) The appeal must be heard and determined in accordance with the High Court Rules.
+(2) The appeal must be heard and determined in accordance with the High Court Rules 2016.

 ### Subpart 2 — Emergencies